philglew/ldap-powerapps/README.md

 11) Give the group a name (e.g. LDAPHybridGroup)
 12) You can choose either Default or Custom, relating to 'Use Hybrid Worker Credentials'.
 If you choose 'Custom', you must provide the credentials which your Runbooks will run under on the Server VM.
 13) On the 'Hybrid Workers' tab, click '+ Add Machine' and select your Server VM.
 Click Review + Create, and then Create.
 14) The Hybrid Worker extensions needed to run tasks on the Server VM are now automatically deployed.

+### Sample Runbooks

 Here are some Runbooks I have written for the most common actions we will want our Power App to be able to 'execute':